strangerstudios/pmpro-lock-membership-level/readme.txt

 1. Add the shortcode [pmpro_membership_locked] to that page.
 The shortcode's only attribute "message" can be used to customize the default message shown.

 == How to Lock a Member ==
-1. Locate the member in the WordPress Users dashboard.
+1. Locate the member in the PMPro Members List.
-1. Edit the user profile.
+1. Edit the member.
-1. Under "Lock Membership" check the box to restrict the member from changing their membership level.
+1. Under "Lock Membership", click the button to add a lock to restrict the member from changing their membership level.
 1. To view a list of all locked members, navigate to Memberships > Locked Members in the WordPress admin.

 Note that a locked member will still "expire" if there is an expiration date set on their membership account.
 The member will change to "no level" or a downgrade level you have specified via custom code upon expiration.